openedx/edx-documentation/en_us/shared/students/sfd_discussions/keep_up.rst

 Receiving Email Notifications
 ==============================

+.. only:: Open_edX

+  If your course is set up to send email notifications for discussion posts, the first time another learner or member of the course team responds to a post that you have made, you receive an email notification.

+..
+Re: the above: It's technically the *platform* and not the course that would
+.. be set up to send email notifications, but that won't matter to Open edX
+.. learners and would be more complicated to explain.

+.. only:: Partners

   By default, the first time another learner or member of the course team responds to a post that you have made, you receive an email notification.

 If you do not want to receive this email notification, clear the **Receive updates** checkbox before you add your post.